Continuous deployment to Azure with Visual Studio and Git with ASP.NET Core

-Notice for using ASP.NET Core 2.1 preview releases
+ASP.NET Core preview releases with Azure App Service

 This tutorial shows how to create an ASP.NET Core web app using Visual Studio and deploy it from Visual Studio to Azure App Service using continuous deployment.

 See also Use VSTS to Build and Publish to an Azure Web App with Continuous Deployment, which shows how to configure a continuous delivery (CD) workflow for Azure App Service using Visual Studio Team Services.
 Azure Continuous Delivery in Team Services simplifies setting up a robust deployment pipeline to publish updates for apps hosted in Azure App Service.
 The pipeline can be configured from the Azure portal to build, run tests, deploy to a staging slot, and then deploy to production.

 This tutorial assumes the following software is installed:

 Create an ASP.NET Core web app

 From the File menu, select New > Project.

 Select the ASP.NET Core Web Application project template.
 It appears under Installed > Templates > Visual C# > .NET Core.
 Name the project

 SampleWebAppDemo.
 Select the Create new Git repository option and click OK.

 In the New ASP.NET Core Project dialog, select the ASP.NET Core Empty template, then click OK.